Disclaimer & Data Protection

 Where a user establishes contact with us by email, the user’s details will be stored for the purpose of resolving their query and in case questions relating to the original query arise in the future.

-Data Collected for the Purposes of Sending out our Newsletter, Registering for Events, and Other Personalized Services
+Data Collected for the Purposes of Sending out our Newsletter

-If you subscribe to our newsletter, you do so by filling in an online form on our website.
+If you subscribe to any of our other services, you do so by filling in an online form on our website.
 We store any data necessary for us to provide this service to you.
 This usually means your email address, surname and first name, and, depending on the type of product or service, your address details.
 If we want to process additional data about you, we must first obtain your consent.
 We use these data solely for the purpose of providing the requested service to you and to be able to answer any associated questions.
 We do not pass your data to third parties or use it for any other purposes.
-You can revoke your registration and subscription to the newsletter and/or other personalized services at any time via the website or by email.
+You can revoke your registration and subscription to other personalized services at any time by email.

 Data Collection in Connection with our Library Services